terezakinnert/ga-2-shreddit/README.md

 Prerequisites: MongoDB installed and `mongod` running

-- Clone or download repo
+- clone or download repo
-- Install dependencies in the same directory: `yarn` (or your package manager's equivalent command)
+- install dependencies in the same directory: `yarn` (or your package manager's equivalent command)
 - `yarn start` and visit `http://localhost:4000/`